Lung Transplant Evaluation and Requirements

 Once your doctor refers you to UPMC's Lung Transplant Program, our team will review your medical records.
 At the same time, the financial group will work to get insurance authorization for a transplant evaluation.

-Lung transplant candidate criteria
+Lung transplant requirements and criteria

 A lung transplant is major surgery with risks of its own.
 The success of each transplant largely depends on making sure each person is a good candidate.